Income vs. Outcome: Should You Mind Your Money More than the Results?

 • How can I speed up my production process to create more products and services?

-• How can I breakeven?
+• How can I break even?
 How can I earn more?

 An outcome-based mindset, on the other hand, focuses on results.
-Money might seem like a result, but it is the fruit of the actual result: you meeting the need of your customers.
+Money might seem like a result, but it is the fruit of the actual result: you meeting the needs of your customers.
 Satisfied clients will only pay when you’ve met their standards.

-It could also be your want to expand the business for more sustainable results.
+It could also be your desire to expand the business for more sustainable results.
 Some people practice the income-based mindset because, as mentioned above, money is the goal of their business.
 They want to make money — simple as that.
+But there is a danger to focusing more on income than on outcome.

 The Love of Money Won’t Make the Cut